Whether it’s storing your jet ski during the summer months or for winter storage, you may be wondering where are the best places to keep it?

 6. Your Local Dealership

-Not every dealership offers storage, but many of them may have a lot you can keep your PWC.
+Not every dealership offers it, but many of them may have a lot you can keep your jet ski at.

-I know many dealerships will do storage during the winter months to drive business.
+I know many dealerships will do it during the winter months to drive business.

-If you only need a place to store your machine for the winter, then your local dealership maybe the best option.
+If you only need a place to store your jet ski for the winter, then your local dealership maybe the best option.
 Many of them even do a package deal with a winterize, de-winterize and cleaning.

-You might be surprised how affordable the rates that many dealerships have for winter storage, if you need temporary winter storage, give your local dealership a call.
+You might be surprised how affordable the rates that many dealerships have for winter storage, if you need temporary, give your local dealership a call.

-A boat storage lot is simply a company with some empty land that is usually fenced in.
+A boat lot is simply a company with some empty land that is usually fenced in.

-You pay a monthly or yearly fee to keep your jet ski on a trailer inside a locked gate.
+You pay a monthly or yearly fee to keep your PWC on a trailer inside a locked gate.
 It’s not always covered and may just be a simple grassy field, but it works!

-This type of jet ski storage is similar to storing it in your backyard.
-I find that many of them have grass, and many of them don’t like cutting the grass.
-You also have to deal with trees and the things that fall from them, so a double cover is a must.
+This type is similar to storing it in your backyard.
+I find that many of them have grass, and many of them don’t like cutting the grass!
+You also have to deal with trees and the things that fall from them, so a “double cover” is a must!

-Otherwise, it’s often the more affordable option of storing your jet ski, and it’s not in your yard, or you may not have a yard.
+Otherwise, it’s often the more affordable option of storing, and it’s not in your yard, or you may not have a yard.

-You usually find these boat storage lots near boat ramps, so it cuts down on the commute to the water, which makes it better than other storage lots.
+You usually find these boat lots near boat ramps, so it cuts down on the commute to the water, which makes it better than other lots.

-Just make sure to get a trailer tongue lock when storing in boat storage lots.
+Just make sure to get a trailer tongue lock when storing in boat lots.

 8. Storage Units

-You can keep a jet ski in a self-storage units you see all over the place.
+You can keep the thing in a self-storage units you see all over the place.

-Overall, a storage unit will be a little nicer than a boat storage lot.
+Overall, a storage unit will be a little nicer than a boat lot.

 9. Neighbor or Friend’s House

-Let’s not overlook keeping your PWC at a friend’s or neighbor’s home.
+Let’s not overlook keeping it at a friend’s or neighbor’s home.

-You may even be surprised by how many people live on the water, have a dock, but keep –nothing- on it, so they rent the space out.
+You may even be surprised by the many people that live on the water, have a dock, but keep –nothing- on it, so they rent the space out.
 Just check out Facebook or talk to people, it has become very common these days.
+(There are even apps for this!)

 What I Do

-I, personally, have a friend who lets me keep my PWC at his dock during the summer months.
+I, personally, have a friend who lets me keep mine at his dock during the summer months.
 It’s a great system, I have easy access, and he can ride whenever he wants.

 Storing at a friend’s lake house or renting someone’s dock is a great option if you don’t have a truck or trailer.

-If you live on the water or keep your jet ski at the marina, then you don’t need a trailer.
+If you live on the water or keep yours at the marina, then you don’t need a trailer.

-Many customers don’t own or want a trailer for their jet ski.
-Since jet skis don’t come with trailers, if you don’t need it, then don’t get one.
+Many customers don’t own or want a trailer.
+It’s good to now that since jet skis don’t come with trailers, if you don’t need it, then don’t get one.

 Dealers Will Pick You Up